dl-solarity/docs/docs/getting-started/Overview.md

 The latest stable version is always in the `master` branch.

-### Documentation

-Check out the project's [documentation](https://docs.solarity.dev) with broad explanations and usage examples of every contract.
-Full `natspec` guides are also available in the source code.

 ### Contribution

 We are open to any mind-blowing ideas!
 Please take a look at our [contribution guidelines](https://docs.solarity.dev/docs/getting-started/contribution/how-to-contribute) to get involved.